robfatland/costnotify/README.md

 ***Status: This is a re-build of an earlier solution.
-The software is in development (13-AUG-2019) and not yet stable, not yet useful.***
+The software is in development (13-AUG-2019) and not yet stable, about 80% of the way to being useful.***

 # costnotify

-We build an AWS lambda function *costnotify* that produces a cost breakdown for the parent account.
-This breakdown is sent to an email distribution where the email subject is the spend over the past 24 hours.
-The email body includes further detail.
+This repo is instructions and code for building an AWS lambda function *costnotify* to send a spending breakdown email to selected recipients for an AWS cloud account.
+Typically the email subject is "how much did I spend in the past 24 hours" and the email body is further details breaking down cost.

-The source code we maintain here is in the `costnotify.py` file.
-AWS does not upload this automatically; rather it must be installed via some means.
-The two methods that are the most immediate work via your browser connecting to the AWS 'console', an account management website.
-Method 1 is to upload a `tar` file that contains your code.
-We don't cover that here.
-Method two is to simply copy-paste the code into the AWS Lambda code window.
-That's what we cover here.

-Some earlier work on putting this together may still reside in this repo with filenames like `prototype.py` and/or `analysis.py` and these (flag) should eventually be tidied up once things are working.
+The lambda code is the file `costnotify.py` in this folder.
+Our instructions include a copy-paste of this code into the code window of the lambda function on the AWS console.
+There is another method for doing this using a tar file that we do not cover here.

+Other files in this repo such as `prototype.py` and `analysis.py` are older version source material.
+We'll try and keep `costnotify.py` as our best working version.

 **Instructions for building out the costnotify lambda function are found in the `instructions` folder.**
-As a resource: The `original_code` folder contains the source code for an earlier version of costnotify.

 Additional considerations...